The Board Game Collection

 Do I need to get the Core Box First?

-For more information on what to get and in what order, check out our comprehensive buyers guide.
+For more info on what to buy and in what order check out our buyers guide.

 The Heroes

-The core box features five iconic heroes, each with their own play style and flavor.
+The core box has 5 iconic Marvel heroes, each with their own play style and flavor so you can play as these superheroes and battle the villains and stop their schemes.

 Hero Cards